imarvindh/Password-generator-system/README.md

 ## Contact

-For any inquiries or feedback, feel free to contact Aravindh at arvindh10kumaresan@gmail.com .
+For any inquiries or feedback, feel free to contact me at arvindh10kumaresan@gmail.com .